cysnhr/discontinued-100-days-of-code/log.md

 **Thoughts:** Tomorrow after getting to school I'm going to borrow an algo book from a classmate.
 Meanwhile I don't think I understand the execution of the binary search 100%.
 Imma keep thinking until I understand it.

 **Link to work:** [binary search](./mistakes/binary.c)

+### Day 39.1: Apr 5, 2023

+**Today's Progress**: Went to the dentist tonight so didn't do anything.
+But I had someone write me the code for merge sort and I'm now staring at it in wonder.

+**Thoughts:** From time to time I just have to be amazed at how weirdly cool programming is.

+**Link to work:** ehhh I didn't do anything